Feod/bevy_new_2d/README.md

 > [!Tip]
 > Be sure to check out the [3rd-party tools](./docs/tooling.md) we recommend!

+### Physics System

+This template includes a basic physics system using the Rapier 2D physics engine.
+The physics system is implemented in the `src/demo/physics.rs` file and is integrated into the main application.

+To use the physics system, you can follow these steps:

+1. Add the `RapierPhysicsPlugin` to your app in the `src/lib.rs` file.
+2. Implement your physics logic in the `src/demo/physics.rs` file.
+3. Add the `physics::plugin` to the list of plugins in the `src/demo/mod.rs` file.

+You can find an example of a physics-enabled entity in the `spawn_physics_entity` function in the `src/demo/physics.rs` file.

 ## Run your game

 Running your game locally is very simple: